-We started our Titanic experience by riding on the Wee Tram that takes you around the whole Titanic area (yep, it’s not just the museum, and it’s also called Titanic Quarter, so it’s definitely a big deal).
+We started our Titanic Museum Belfast experience by riding on the Wee Tram that takes you around the whole Titanic area (yep, it’s not just the museum, and it’s also called Titanic Quarter, so it’s definitely a big deal).

-Visiting the Titanic Museum
+Visiting the Titanic Museum Belfast

 As we mentioned, the Titanic Museum is huge and very interesting.
 You’re not going to want to skip anything or go super fast, because even if you’re not a huge Titanic fan, it will give you an incredible amount of information about the life in Belfast around the time the ship was built.
 We would recommend allocating at least 2:30 hours to comfortably do the visit.

 The ticket stand is right there when you enter, so you won’t have any problem finding it.
 We found the audioguide very well done ; it gives additional informations from the panels in the museum, but the best reason to take one is that it’s available in different languages, so if English is not your forte, or if you are going with non-English speakers, do not forget to take the audio guide, or you will miss very interesting informations!
-On the ground level, you will then find the start of your visit (a picture, say « cheeeeese »), a café, a restaurant and the gift shop.
+On the ground level, you will then find the start of your visit of the Titanic Museum (a picture, say « cheeeeese »), a café, a restaurant and the gift shop.

-There’s a small attraction inside, where – if you choose to do it – you can ride inside the Shipyard ride to see more of the building difficult process.
+There’s a small attraction inside, where – if you choose to do it – you can go on the Shipyard ride to see more of the building difficult process.
 We loved it for several reasons: it’s nicely done and pretty funny to feel like you’re at Disneyland for a second, and it’s also a nice respite for your feet and back if you’re like us and like to see and read every little details of the exhibition and have already been in for a while.
 On that topic, there are some strategic places where benches are there to relieve you from your tiredness.
 So don’t worry, you won’t be walking for 2:30 without interruption when you’re visiting the Titanic Museum.
 They are also some vending machines for drinks and toilets, so don’t worry about anything, you’re well taken care of.

-Soon after learning more about the launch, you’ll get to the level that shows you life on the Titanic.
+Soon after learning more about the launch, you’ll get to the level of the museum that shows you life on the Titanic.
 This is probably going to be the most popular level for Titanic fans, as you can really try to get a good look at how it was.
 Bedrooms are reconstructed and even better, you can get into a 3D tour to explore the ship.
 YES PLEASE!
 It’s not very long, but feel free to go through it a few times to really immerse into this feeling of being inside the ship yourself.
 You will be able to see with very cute info-videos that come next how many people embarked on the Titanic, when and where, how much food was on board, etc. Everything is very nicely done, perfectly informative and agreeable to watch and read.
 You’ll see original pictures and letters, and will feel like you’re in the kitchen of the ship.

 When you feel like walking again, you’ll go down a few stairs and learn more about the researches on the wreckage, but also some facts about oceans, marine research, and what it means for Belfast researcher who took part in the adventure.